bihor/camaliga/Documentation/Administration/Extended-Templates/Index.rst

   </f:if>

 After you have installed that in your template, you still need the Partial "Options".
 That one of the typo3conf folder can be used or you can also copy it in the fileadmin folder.
-The path to the Partial can be set like this:
+The path to the Partial can be set like this in TypoScript setup:

 ::

-  plugin.tx_camaliga.view.partialRootPath = fileadmin/templates/Partials/
+  plugin.tx_camaliga.view.partialRootPaths.1 = fileadmin/templates/Partials/

 Note: the RealUrl-documentation says, that there should no cHash for plugins that are not chacheable.
 You can add noCacheHash="true" to your f:form, but then the search will not work anymore.
 Bad advice.
-But you can fix this problem if you create an new search page and add the pageUid to your search form.
+But you can fix this problem if you create a new search page and add the pageUid to your search form.
 New example:

 ::